Commonwealth Games

 Archery is one of the optional Commonwealth Games sports.
-It has been on the program in 1982 in Brisbane and will again appear in 2010 in Delhi India, but is not on the schedule for 2014.
+It was first on the program in 1982 in Brisbane and then again appeared in 2010 in Delhi India.
 In 1982, only men’s and women’s recurve event were included.
-In 2010, recurve and compound events are on the program.
+In 2010, recurve and compound events were on the program.

 What is it?